zacharydenton/750words/README.markdown

 Configuration
 -------------
-There's only two things that need to be configured: which editor to use, and where to store your words.
+There are only two things to configure: which editor to use, and where to store your words.

 To set the editor: